 The Treehugger also lists environmental groups that are dominating Facebook today.

-Explore their posts, interact, and engage with them.
+Explore their posts, interact, and engage with them and their environmental advocacy activities.
 Some more of the venerable brands and organizations like National Geographic or Greenpeace have garnered billions of followers.
 See how they structure their posts, study their content, and research about them to see how their strategies can apply to your own environmental advocacies.

 Maximizing social media use is a great and effective way to let people know about your endeavours in saving Mother Nature.
 Use the tips above to bring your message of environmental preservation and protection to your audience and engage with them so your advocacies reach a wider audience and make a more significant impact on the environment.